boazbk/crypto/lec_16_FHE_part2.md

 That is, for every two ciphertexts $c$ and $c'$, the function $d \mapsto D_d(c)\; NAND\; D_d(c')$  can be homomorphically evaluated by $EVAL$.

-Let us first state what "noisy homomorphic encryption" means, which is what we want in the real world.
+Before the detailed description and analysis, let us first outline our strategy.
+Something of essential importance is the following.

 ::: # {.definition title="Noisy Homomorphic Encryption" #NoisyHEdef}
 Suppose that $(G,E,D)$ is a CPA secure public key scheme and that $\eta$ is a measure which maps any ciphertext $c$ to its "noise" $\eta(c)\in \[0, \infty).$ Denote